LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 Handler-TR=Type TimeResampler
 ```

 Then it would be different, since in first case, TimeResampler applies the transforms at the end, whereas now the transformations are applied before the filtering.
-The difference is not very noticeable, but it worth mentioning.
+In some cases, the difference can be very noticeable.

 ---

 Btw, it's not necessary to use any of these handlers with Loudness, Peak, or RMS handler types, since they already have these functionalities (`Attack`, `Decay`, `Transform`).
 But of course you can use them if you want to achieve something specific.

+?>Loudness handler doesn't have `Attack` and `Decay` parameters, so you could use TimeResampler if needed, but it's not necessary since Loudness has its own way of smoothing values.

 ## Handlers Order